-I have tutored for three years working with education concierge Allen & Jain, specialising in GCSE, A-Level, undergraduate and post-graduate level Art History tutoring.
+I have tutored for five years working with education concierge A&J Education, specialising in GCSE, A-Level, undergraduate and post-graduate level Art History tutoring.
 I have a vast knowledge of both Western and Non-Western art histories, covering a period from 1280 – present day.
 I combine a comprehensive chronological approach to the subject with extensive visual analysis training as well as theoretical, historical and conceptual frameworks that enable students to develop and harness a critical eye, essential for the discipline.
 Believing that the gallery, museum or archive is the best environment for an Art Historian to learn, I often take my students to galleries around London to study in front of the works of art themselves in order to consider not only the important visual aspects of the work, but to further acknowledge their historical and present-day social contexts.
 Through this, my students are able to develop and foster a life-long interest in the arts.

 The periods of Art History that I teach range from:

 - The early art of the Renaissance in Italy and Northern Europe

 - Art and architecture in the seventeenth and eighteenth centuries

 - The history and theory of European art, architecture and design from the French Revolution to Vienna 1900

 - Twentieth century art, focussing on Cubism, Abstract Expressionism and Postmodernism